 This is also a great place to get help planning your trip to Fairbanks in the winter, as there are tons of brochures and guidebooks to look through.
 The staff can also help you with any questions.

 The World Ice Art Championships take place in Fairbanks every year from mid-February to the end of March.
-Over 100 different sculptors come from all over the world to compete in different categories, such as single block or multiple blocks.
+Over 100 different sculptors worldwide compete in various categories, such as single blocks or multiple blocks.

 Admission is $16 for adults and $12 for seniors.

 Another absolute must when you’re looking for things to do in Fairbanks is dog mushing.
 This is such a fun activity, and you get to spend as much time with the pups as you want.

 Paws for Adventure will let you experience a dog sled ride through the forest with some pleased dogs.
 They’ll provide you with any extra clothing you need, including very warm boots, pants, and coats.
 I recommend you take advantage of everything they have.

 You’ll get a chance to see all the dogs waiting their turn to help with the sled.
 They all get excited and start barking each time a sled comes in, hoping they’re next.
 You can walk up to them and take as many photos as you want (they’re very photogenic).

 The company offers a variety of rides, including one-hour dog sled rides and longer ones where you can learn how to mush.